BJB0/Customer-Segmentation-Kmeans./README.md

-Segmented customers into distinct groups based on income and spending behavior.
+-Segmented customers into distinct groups based on income and spending behavior.

-Visualized clusters using scatter plots.
+-Visualized clusters using scatter plots.

-Derived actionable insights to support targeted marketing.
+-Derived actionable insights to support targeted marketing.

 <br>